django/deps/draft/0008-black.rst

      code, not whenever someone disagrees with the style choices of Black.

    * Updating explanations around :PEP:`8` and flake8 — they cover a lot more
-     that code formatting so they remain useful even with Black.
+     than code formatting so they remain useful even with Black.

    * Removing other references to code formatting, like the specification of the favorite hanging indent style and chained calls style.